-- Correlation does not imply causation - E.g., loneliness \Rightarrow consumption - or consumption \Rightarrow loneliness? - or third variable \Rightarrow consumption and loneliness? - Third variable problem: unidentified variable controls the correlated variables - Shallow data from large number of people instead of deep data - Can be improved by follow-up interviews, follow-up surveys - Participant sampling method limits the conclusion - Method: advertisement on Facebook - Participants: only English-speaking users, but compensated by many countries of origin
+- Correlation does not imply causation - loneliness ⇒ consumption - consumption ⇒ loneliness? - third variable ⇒ consumption and loneliness? - Third variable problem: unidentified variable controls the correlated variables - Shallow data from large number of people instead of deep data - Can be improved by follow-up interviews, follow-up surveys - Participant sampling method limits the conclusion - Method: advertisement on Facebook - Participants: only English-speaking users, but compensated by many countries of origin